Melissa Janoske McLean, Ph.D.

 B.A., Organizational Communication, Radford University

-About Dr. Melissa Janoske
+About Dr. Melissa Janoske McLean

-Dr. Janoske earned her B.A. in organizational communication and a M.A. in Corporate and Professional Communication, both from Radford University in Radford, Virginia.
+Dr. Janoske McLean earned her B.A. in organizational communication and an M.A. in Corporate and Professional Communication, both from Radford University in Radford, Virginia.
 She finished her Ph.D. at the University of Maryland in 2014, writing her dissertation on how online communities formed and aided individuals and organizations with crisis response and recovery.
 Her dissertation was funded by the National Consortium for the Study of Terrorism and Responses to Terrorism (START), a Department of Homeland Security Center of Excellence.